ARM-software/arm-trusted-firmware/docs/porting-guide.md

 *   **NEED_BL33**
     By default, this flag is defined `yes` by the build system and `BL33` build option should be supplied as a build option.
 The platform has the option of excluding the BL33 image in the `fip` image by defining this flag to `no`.
+If any of the options `EL3_PAYLOAD_BASE` or `BL33_BASE` are used, this flag will be set to `no` automatically.

 5. C Library
 -------------